-The school recognises that some children have specific educational needs and significantly greater learning difficulties than others in their age group.
-The school recognizes that all children are entitled to full access to the National Curriculum and aims to give children that entitlement.
-Ford School Policy for Special Needs is available from the School office.
+The school recognises that some children have specific educational needs and significantly greater barriers to learning than others in their age group.
+The school recognises that all children are entitled to full access to the National Curriculum and aims to give children that entitlement.
+Ford School Policy for Special Needs is available online.
 We aim to identify children's special educational needs early so that we can plan appropriate provision.
-During each year in school the children with special needs are identified.
-Those needs are assessed and an action plan is drawn up with the Class Teacher and parent and then regularly reviewed.
+Needs are assessed and an action plan is drawn up with the Class Teacher and parent and then regularly reviewed.
 We aim to develop a partnership with parents, actively involving them in the process.
-When necessary, we seek advice and support from outside agencies, e.g. the Educational Psychologist who gives advice and support to both teachers and parents.
-The School Nurse and the School Doctor are available to teachers and parents.
+When necessary, we seek advice and support from outside agencies, e.g. the Educational Psychologist who gives advice and support to both teachers and parents via the Northumberland SEND services or Speech and Language Therapy from NHS Northumbria..